 Finally, check out the Recommendations section on the LinkedIn profile.
 How many people have recommended them?
 When were the recommendations given?
 What does it tell you about the person who made the recommendation?
-Was this person a boss, a colleague, a client?
-What type positions do the people who’ve given recommendations hold?
-In my case, you’ll see that I have recommendations from former bosses and co-workers who are management and senior management level individuals themselves.
+Was this person a boss, a colleague, or a client?
+What type of positions do the people who’ve given recommendations hold?
+In my case, you’ll see that I have recommendations from former bosses and co-workers who are management and senior management-level individuals.

 If you want to check further, go to their website.
 Does it look professional?
 Is there a client testimonial page?
 Are there client logos?
 Does it look like they work with a mix of clients?
-If you’re not sure what to look for, check out the Working With Etched page on my website.
+If you’re unsure what to look for, check out the Work with Rachel page on my website.
 Is there information like this available on their site?

 If you’re considering hiring someone, it may be easier to find some of this information than if you’re considering taking a class.

-If you’re looking to take a course from someone you’ll want to look at their LinkedIn profile and website, not just the sales page that you get when you click on an ad.
+If you’re looking to take a course from someone, you’ll want to look at their LinkedIn profile and website, not just the sales page you get when you click on an ad.

 Beware of the great sales page without a website or LinkedIn profile to back it up.

-Watch out for high pressure sales tactics – things like “you have to buy now, or you’ll miss out”, “you can only learn this from me”, “you have to do this ONE thing, and your whole business will change” and my favorite, the unrealistic promises “Rank #1 on Google for any keyword” no one can promise you rankings on Google, they don’t control the algorithm.
+Watch out for high-pressure sales tactics – things like “you have to buy now, or you’ll miss out,” “you can only learn this from me,” and “you have to do this ONE thing, and your whole business will change” and my favorite, the unrealistic promises “Rank #1 on Google for any keyword” no one can promise you rankings on Google, they don’t control the algorithm.
 It’s that simple.

 It’s the same way when someone says you’ll get X increase in X days.
 Keyword rank position can't be promised because it's decided by Google, not us.
 Don’t fall victim to the shiny headlines.